chogan72/Fantasy_Football_Rankings/README.md

 * Next, the 5 point analysis is created.
 This includes the Ceiling, High, Mid, Low and Floor.
 Depending on how many games a player played in a given season will determine the weighting of these categories.
 The below image illustrates how those averages are determined.

 <img align="center" src="https://raw.githubusercontent.com/chogan72/Fantasy_Football_Rankings/master/RM-Files/Five-Point.JPG"></img>

+* These numbers are added to the Five Point CSV files.

+### Preseason Model

 #### Formula
 * Next, I took those 5 stats to create a weekly average using the formula below.